Chart Color Schemes

 Infrastructure

-Koo Wee Rup has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Koo Wee Rup has moderate levels of nearby infrastructure activity, ranking in the 43rdth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting the region: Costco Pakenham Warehouse.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project expected to influence the region: Costco Pakenham Warehouse.
 Other notable projects include Clyde Rail Extension, City of Casey Capital Works Program 2025/26, and South East Melbourne Recycled Water Supply Infrastructure Upgrades.
+The following list highlights those most pertinent.

 Professional plan users can use the search below to filter and access additional projects.